Beyond Belief: Fact or Fiction

 Beyond Belief: Fact or Fiction is an American television anthology series created by Lynn Lehmann, presented by Dick Clark Productions, and produced and aired by the Fox network from 1997 to 2002.
-Starting in 2021, a fifth season was produced for the German market, where new episodes are released each Halloween.
-Each episode featured stories, all of which appeared to defy logic, and some of which were allegedly based on actual events.
-The viewer was offered the challenge of determining which are true and which are false.
-At the end of the show, it was revealed to the viewer whether the tales were true or works of fiction.
+Each episode features stories, all of which appear to defy logic, and some of which are allegedly based on actual events.
+The viewer is offered the challenge of determining which are true and which are false.
+At the end of the show, it is revealed to the viewer whether the tales were true or works of fiction.

-The series was hosted by James Brolin in season one and by Jonathan Frakes in seasons two, three and four.
-The show was narrated by Don LaFontaine for the first three seasons and by Campbell Lane for the fourth and final season.
+The series was hosted by James Brolin in season one and by Jonathan Frakes from season two onwards.
+The show was narrated by Don LaFontaine for the first three seasons and by Campbell Lane for the fourth season.
+The Germany-exclusive fifth season is narrated by Eberhard Prüfer.

+Beginning in 2021, new episodes began to be produced for German channel RTL II, hosted by Frakes.